 “Stories are, quite simply, our native language.”
 William Mooney.

 For all its well-documented ills, social media is a brilliant and efficient way for people to share their stories.
 Your story might be a short 360Fly video posted on YouTube.
 Maybe a visual story in the form of a perfectly framed photo posted on Instagram.
 There is nothing better than a perfectly framed shot, especially when it comes to uploading these photos on Instagram for the world to see.
 We all want to have as many followers as we can get on these platforms so that we can share our experiences with more people.
 Users are able to get instagram followers if they wish so that they can boost their popularity.
 Who doesn’t want to have more people liking and commenting on their posts anyway?
 Likes form a big part of a public image that displays success, which is why many users, brands and influencers on the platform buy Instagram likes in the hopes of boosting their online presence.
+Those looking to improve their reach online through these social media platforms like Instagram need to understand the importance of doing this in an organic way.
+Buying followers outright can tarnish your reputation online and can also put your standing on the platform at risk.
+Using growth services like Nitreo is the way to go – you can learn more about what they do and how they can help with this over on their website.
 There are so many other things that social media is good for.
 You might prefer crafting words, and post a race recap on your blog or Facebook wall.
 OTH even has a strong Strava network to find you other Over the Humpers that ride the same trails you do; opening up possibilities for a new riding buddy or training partner.

 An electric aspect of Over the Hump is connecting riders not only on race day, but throughout the week and then throughout the year through various electronic and social media platforms.
 OTH staff is committed to presenting as many opportunities to keep the story rolling forward and allowing this mountain bike community to relive the incredible Tuesday night experience throughout the week.
 Speaking personally, I can think specifically of a solid handful of OTH competitors that have become friends and solid riding or training partners.
 These ‘competitors’ challenge and push me to be faster, safer, and friendlier not just at OTH, but at all races, events and ride gathering.